 Before you even begin conducting the analysis, it is important to prepare for it.
-Gathering relevant metrics as mentioned before, charting out phases, allotting enough time to each phase and choosing the evaluating team are all part of preparation.
+Gathering relevant metrics as mentioned before, charting out phases, allotting enough time to each phase, and choosing the evaluating team are all part of preparation.
 Having the right strategy can save time and money while resulting in extremely useful output.

 Outlining business objectives

 Although all UX designers in a company are advocates for the users, business objectives take the front seat in a UX audit along with user goals.
-Interviewing stakeholders of all kinds like the sales team, business development team, consumer service team, design and development team can help you align your UX audit checklist with the company’s business goals.
+Interviewing stakeholders of all kinds like the sales team, business development team, consumer service team, and design and development team can help you align your UX audit checklist with the company’s business goals.

 Familiarisation with users

-Never in your entire design process, be it research, designing or testing, should you not keep in mind your user personas.
+Never in your entire design process, be it research, designing, or testing, should you not keep in mind your user personas.
 After all, everything you do as a designer is to make the product better for your users.
 If you are new to the project, familiarise yourself with the user personas and even conduct some interviews.
 You will gain a lot of qualitative insight from user interviews.